Home Mario Oddities Nintendo Adventure Book Guides Music Charvel Jackson Page Articles Personal Collections My Works Archives

 Notable characters in modern games and general attributes:

-Main partners: Let's get a large thing out of the way immediately.
-The main partners ARE allowed a unique appearance but of a basic nature and not of an enemy species like in older Paper Mario.
+Main partners: The main partners ARE allowed an unique appearance, heavily tied to the theme.
 Kersti is of course a sticker.
 Huey is a 3D normal object initially but transforms into a paper character like the rest.
 Olivia is paper, albeit origami but still.
-Other partners in modern games will be covered below.
+Other partners in modern games are just enemy designs unfortunately, this includes Bob-omb/Bobby, who a full character otherwise.

 Forebear and Steward

-Other Toads (Sticker Star):One toad 'Swindler Toad' is a con-artist toad that will rip you off on an expensive Poison Mushroom.
-Origami King later reuses this idea with a Monty Mole selling an important object.
-In this game however this comes off a bit out of character for a toad.
+Other Toads: 'Swindler Toad' is a con-artist Toad that will rip you off on an expensive Poison Mushroom.
+He's one of the most memorable Toads for being a scumbag that can't be punished.
 'Crybaby Toad' is exactly that.
-A green toad Mario must assist via an escort mission.
+A green Toad Mario must assist via an escort mission.
 'Sling-a-Thing Toad' is purple and runs the Thing Sticker creating giant board thingy.
-'Shady Toad' is likely the same character. he sells you Things at a price so that you don't have to revisit levels.
-The game treats it like a black market deal.
+"Stay perky."
+'Shady Toad' is likely the same character, selling Things at a price so that you don't have to revisit levels.
+The game treats it like a black market deal, but there's no sticker police.
+Kersti badgering you because you wasted too many during battles doesn't count.

 Rescue Squad

-Piper and friends: Purp, Redd, Greenie, Yella, Bloo (Color Splash): Named characters!
-Granted their appearance is drab but this kind of surprised me on my first play through.
-They are old friends of the patooie plant named Piper (who is also lacking any unique characteristics) who long to see him again.
-Eventually they do with the twist being that Piper is a patooie and not a toad.
+Piper and friends: Purp, Redd, Greenie, Yella, Bloo, and Piper: Surprising me on my first play, these are *gasp* named characters!
+They are childhood friends of Piper and long to see him again.
+Eventually they do with the twist being that Piper is a Ptooie and not a Toad.
+Also Mario almost murders him.
+It's a background element and doesn't go that far, but I liked the commentary they were going for.

 Rock Paper Wizard